techidaily/site-location-fake/source/_posts/a-detailed-vpna-fake-gps-location-free-review-on-honor-x9b-drfone-by-drfone-virtual-android.md

 ![vpna for android](https://images.wondershare.com/drfone/article/2023/12/mock-location-11.jpg)

-VPNa - Fake GPS Location Go is a regularly updated mock location app for Android and a good thing about this app is that it does not require you to root your Honor X9b!

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/9hsPbiic0O8?si=58mZ2Cu6wicQfsUP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-Bov2KfWQ_Y?si=MnVczisgeJ-sGW2r" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+VPNa - Fake GPS Location Go is a regularly updated mock location app for Android and a good thing about this app is that it does not require you to root your Honor X9b!

 ## Part V: Steps To Mock Location on Android Or iPhone with Dr.Fone - Virtual Location